sean-yoo/sean-yoo.github.io/index.md

+## Sean Yoo
+Email: sy435@cornell.edu
+Phone: (347) 853-9053

+Hi, my name is Sean and I am currently an undergraduate student at Cornell University.
+I am pursuing a bachelors of science at the College of Engineering with a degree in Computer Science.
+My interests lie in data analysis and I plan on specializing my degree in data science.
+Outside the classroom, I am a member of the Association of Computer Science Undergraduates and play club soccer for Cornell Mundial FC.

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/sean-yoo/sean-yoo.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.